unicolai42/Tinder42/README.md

 ```
 The backend is in Node JS / Express JS

-The frontend is in React
+The frontend is in React and Sass

 The database is in sql
 ```